streetmix/illustrations/README.md

 ## Technical guidelines and notes

-- Baseline units in Streetmix are 24px = 1 imperial foot (12px display size, 24px is 2x for Retina screens)
-- Artboard (svg) area should be defined (this will come into play when automating spritesheet creation).
-All sprite svgs should be equal to the dimensions set in the current tilesheets.
+- **Scale..** Illustrations use a scale of 24 pixels = 1 imperial foot.
+  - Illustrations will render at 12 CSS pixels = 1 imperial foot.
+This is a relic of the old raster-based spritesheet, as we needed 2x the pixels, but since converting to vector, that's no longer necessary.
+Still, we use the same units as the old spritesheet in order to preserve the rendering logic.
+- **Layers and grouping.**
+  - You are encouraged to group like shapes together to organize them.
-- Group layers and elements as needed and name them with the same standards as naming HTML ids - `lower-case-with-dashes` (no spaces, no Sentence case or Title Case, no camelCase, no under_scores)
+  - If a file contains multiple sprites, put each sprite on its own layer, and name it with an ID (similar to HTML ids - `lower-case-with-dashes` (no spaces, no Sentence case or Title Case, no camelCase, no under_scores)
-- Group everything into a single containing group (Affinity Designer will add one anyway) and name with the name of the item.
-(Adobe Illustrator wraps an SVG with its own layer; do not use it)
-- The best export option right now appears to be exporting from Affinity Designer to SVG and select "Export for editability.""
-It creates a nice small SVG cleanly formatted without Adobe's cruft.
+- **Exporting.**
+  - From Affinity Designer, export one layer at a time using default SVG export options.
+You will not need to worry about compressing the SVG.
+Streetmix uses a pipeline that runs [SVGO](https://github.com/svg/svgo) and bundles SVGs automatically.
+- **Avoid raw text.** Text will not render correctly if it depends on a system font.
+If text is required, make sure to convert the text to shapes first.
+However, please keep in mind our illustration guidelines, which discourage text in illustrations because it cannot be localized.
-- Keep things simple.
-No fonts, no bitmap images, try to reduce masks and complex shapes if possible. **NOTE**: Embedded images will not render on the canvas in Firefox.
+- **Avoid embedded raster images.** These are not only very large, but they will not render on the canvas in Firefox.
-- Similarly, expand strokes to shapes to make sure they scale properly
-- If exported SVG has fills that look like a node is missing, make sure the shape has a closed path.
+- **Expand strokes.** Strokes do not scale, so refrain from including shapes with strokes.
+If outlines are required, expand them to shapes first.
+- **Simplify shapes.** Shapes with an excess number of nodes increase file size and loading times.
+Make sure "simple" looking shapes do not have extra nodes that aren't needed.
+Combining overlapping polygons of the same color also saves space.
+- **Close all shapes.** If a shape does not have a properly closed path, the fill may not appear properly.
+- **Keep masks to a minimum.** Masks are sometimes necessary to create some effects, but avoid using more than necessary.

 ### Troubleshooting

 **canvas `drawImage` fails with a "NS_ERROR_NOT_AVAILABLE: Component is not available @ file" error in Firefox**

 Check the SVG contents to see if it contains a bitmap `<image>` tag.
 If so, remove it and try again.

 ### Note about sky files